 Dame Professor Helen Stokes-Lampard qualified in Medicine from St George’s in 1996.
 Having initially contemplated a career in obstetrics and gynaecology, she undertook a conversion to academic primary care and joined the University of Birmingham in 2000 as an academic GP registrar.
 Having successfully completed her GP training, she took up the offer of a post as a part-time principal at The Cloisters Medical Practice immediately after qualifying.
 At the same time, she started at the University of Birmingham as an academic fellow.

-Helen is now GP Principal in Lichfield, Professor of GP Education at the University of Birmingham and Chair of the National Academy for Social Prescribing, as well as visiting Chair at St George's.
-She has also recently been elected as Chair of the Academy of Medical Royal Colleges.
+Dame Helen is now GP Principal in Lichfield, Professor of GP Education at the University of Birmingham and Chair of the National Academy for Social Prescribing.
+She was elected as Chair of the Academy of Medical Royal Colleges in 2020.

 Research and leadership

-Helen has undertaken a number of national positions of responsibility, including the National Exceptional Pressures Panel, the NHS England Net Zero Panel and the NHS England Assembly.
+Dame Helen has undertaken a number of national positions of responsibility, including the National Exceptional Pressures Panel, the NHS England Net Zero Panel and the NHS England Assembly.
 She was Chair of the Royal College of General Practitioners 2016-2019 serving as one of the most influential General Practitioners in the UK.
-In her role as Chair she achieved notable success in rebuilding high level alliances (with Care Quality Commission, General Medical Council, Academy of Medical Royal Colleges), as well as nurturing others, positively influencing policy around the NHS Long Term Plan and subsequent GP Contract in England.
+In her role as Chair she achieved notable success in rebuilding high level alliances as well as nurturing others, positively influencing policy around the NHS Long Term Plan and subsequent GP Contract in England.